Thomas Newcomen: Surviving Newcomen engines

 There are examples of Newcomen engines in the Science Museum, London, England and the Ford Museum, Dearborn, Michigan US, amongst other places.

-In 1964 the Newcomen Society of London arranged for a Newcomen engine at Hawkesbury Junction, Warwickshire to be transferred to Dartmouth, where it can be seen working using a hydraulic arrangement instead of the steam boiler.
+In 1964, the Newcomen Society of London arranged for a Newcomen engine at Hawkesbury Junction, Warwickshire to be transferred to Dartmouth, where it can be seen working using a hydraulic arrangement instead of the steam boiler.
 According to Dr. Cyril Boucher of the Newcomen Society, this Newcomen Memorial Engine dates from about 1725, with new valve gear and other parts added later.

 Perhaps the last Newcomen-style engine to be used commercially – and the last still remaining on its original site – is at the Elsecar Heritage Centre, near Barnsley in South Yorkshire.
-It was restored to working condition between 2012 and 2015, the refurbished engine was unveiled by Prince Edward, Earl of Wessex, in May 2016.
+It was restored to working condition between 2012 and 2015; the refurbished engine was unveiled by Prince Edward, Earl of Wessex, in May 2016.
 Another Newcomen engine that can be shown working is the modern replica engine at the Black Country Museum in Dudley, West Midlands.
-The Newcomen Memorial Engine at Dartmouth can be seen moving, but is worked by hydraulics.
+The Newcomen Memorial Engine at Dartmouth, Devon can be seen moving, but is worked by hydraulics.